mailjet/api-documentation/guides/_send-api-V3.md

  - and a lot more...

 <aside class="notice">
-The <code>Mj-TemplateLanguage</code> property in the payload provided to send API is optional but if you want to have the templating language interpreted, it will be mandatory and must have a  <code>true</code> value.
+The <code>Mj-TemplateLanguage</code> property in the payload provided to Send API is optional but if you want to have the templating language interpreted, it will be mandatory and must have a  <code>true</code> value.
 </aside>

 Find our dedicated guide [here](/template-language/).

-<h2 id="adding-email-headers-v3">Adding Email Headers </h2>
+<h2 id="adding-email-headers-v3">Add Email Headers </h2>

 ```java
 package MyClass;